What are Flash Cookies and how do they work?

 These requirements also apply to cookies set by any third parties whose technologies your online service incorporates – this would include cookies, pixels and web beacons, JavaScript and any other means of storing or accessing information on the device including those from other services such as online advertising networks or social media platforms.

-- you must make users aware of the cookies being placed on their devices; and
+• You must make users aware of the cookies being placed on their devices; and

-- your methods of providing this information, and the capability for users to refuse, are to be as user-friendly as possible.
+• Your methods of providing this information, and the capability for users to refuse, are to be as user-friendly as possible.

 Whilst providing information about cookies equates to the transparency requirements of data protection law, levels of user understanding will differ.
 If you use cookies you will need to make a particular effort to explain their activities in a way that all people will understand.